Hallmarks & Stamps UAE: How to Read Gold Jewelry Marks

 4. Country of Origin Codes

-• Use a magnifying glass if the engraving is too small.
+• Use a magnifying glass for tiny markings.

-• Compare the hallmark with the invoice.
+• Compare hallmarks with invoices.
 Both must match.